read

 | Education planning | No | Yes |

-Both platforms are investing in AI, though with different angles: eMoney’s CoPlanner targets comprehensive plan creation, while Income Lab’s Penny is a purpose-built AI paraplanner for retirement income analysis.
+Both platforms are investing in AI, though with different angles: eMoney’s CoPlanner targets comprehensive plan creation, while Income Lab’s Penny answers Roth conversion, IRMAA, and Social Security questions in the meeting with verified math.
 For a broader look at how AI paraplanner tools compare across the advisor technology landscape, see our AI paraplanner guide for financial advisors.

 Where eMoney Wins